Zephyr Creek hosts ancient pictographs in the Highwood area of Kananaskis Country, Alberta.

 To begin this hike, the proviso is the necessity to cross the 25 m (82 foot) wide Highwood River.

 The Highwood River is a significant and important water course, fed by a large Rocky Mountain watershed and renowned for fly fishing and white water rafting.
-We are here in late fall when water levels are as low as they are likely to get before snowfall.
-At spring runoff, the mighty river will be unsafe to cross and the risk of being swept away will be too high.
+This hike is taking place in late fall when water levels are as low as they are likely to get before snowfall.
+At spring runoff, the mighty river will be less safe to cross.
 Upstream, 1,905 m (6,250 ft) Mount Mann majestically dominates the horizon with heavy weather looming overhead.
 Anything is possible.
 We are prepared for anything.

-After drying off, we change footwear, and stash sandals for the return crossing.
-Today I am trying a pair of Feetures performance socks.
-I have heard good things about them and the crew length reaches high on my calf which is very helpful in the recovery from wading in very cold water.
-We pick up the reasonably obvious Zephyr Creek Trail which initially gains a bit of elevation through forest, levels, then climbs a short rise into an open grassy plain.
+After drying off, footwear changes from sandals to hiking boots, and sandals are stashed for the return crossing.
+The reasonably obvious Zephyr Creek Trail initially gains a bit of elevation through forest, levels, then climbs a short rise into an open grassy plain.